This blog may contain affiliate links. Read our disclosure policy for more info.

 What happens if you don’t get a spot?

 Well, as you head towards Lake Louise lakefront on Lake Louise Drive, the turn off to Moraine Lake is on your left.
 Unfortunately, you are not allowed to turn onto the Moraine Lake road from here (it’s blocked and maned by traffic controllers.)
 No left turn is allowed.
 The map above demonstrates this.

 The full loop in peak season can take 30 minutes.
 Trying this a few times will quickly waste your day away!
 Trust me, I tried it!

 Related read: If you’re heading to Lake Louise then check out our guide to the Lake Agnes Tea House Hike.
 It’s one of the best in the area!

 Getting a Parking Space in the Late Afternoon

 There is a sure way to get a park at Moraine Lake without the early wake-up call, and that’s to arrive late in the afternoon.
 During the Canadian summer, it doesn’t get dark until 10 pm.
 So arriving after 5 or 6 pm will ensure you get a parking spot and have time to enjoy the lake.

 I’ve been to Moraine Lake a few times in the afternoon and never had a problem getting parking.
 It’s also very quiet and you can enjoy the hiking trails and viewpoints without the crowds.
 Sometimes I even take a couple of drinks with me to the viewpoint to enjoy.

 Although sunset isn’t that famous time to visit, it’s still pretty amazing if you have good weather!
-It also is a great time of day to enjoy the trails without the crowds such as Consolation Lakes or the Larch Valley.
+It’s also a great time of day to enjoy hiking trails without the crowds such as Consolation Lakes or the Larch Valley.
 However, tackling longer trails is not advised as you’ll run out of time before it gets dark.